hashicorp/terraform-provider-google/website/docs/r/iam_workforce_pool.html.markdown

 Represents a collection of external workforces.
 Provides namespaces for federated users that can be referenced in IAM policies.
-Note: Ask your Google Cloud account team to request access to workforce identity federation for your billing/quota project.
-The account team notifies you when the project is granted access.

 To get more information about WorkforcePool, see: